Scott "Toobz" Noel: In It for the Long Run

 Scott “Toobz” Noel: In It for the Long Run is organized by the Taubman Museum of Art and curated by Amy G. Moorefield, Deputy Director of Exhibitions, Taubman Museum of Art.

-Exhibition homepage image: Scott “Toobz” Noel, In It for the Long Run (detail), 2014, Spray paint, Photo courtesy of Jeff Hofmann
+Exhibition thumbnail image: Scott “Toobz” Noel, In It for the Long Run (detail), 2014, Spray paint, Photo courtesy of Jeff Hofmann